Underserved communities bear brunt of paused Johnson & Johnson rollout

 Mobile clinics in six northwest Ohio counties were canceled this week and next, threatening the goal set forth by Ohio Northern University to reach six rural counties in 60 days.
 “We have paused scheduling any further appointments at any clinic,” said Steven Martin, ONU’s pharmacy dean.

 In Chicago, a program to reach homebound seniors was also on hold, said Allison Arwady, the city’s public health commissioner.
 So, too, was a planned event with the Illinois Restaurant Association to bring shots to food service workers.
-The city was examining the possibility of using a different vaccine at Chicago State University, the largest vaccination site on the city’s far South Side, but that would depend on sufficient supply.
+The city was examining the possibility of using a different vaccine at Chicago State University, the largest vaccination site on the city’s far South Side, but that would depend on supply.

 “We don’t have vaccines sitting on shelves,” Arwady said.
 “We push it all out.”